-What does it mean to be delinquent on debt?
+What it means to be delinquent on debt

 You are delinquent on debt the day after a missed payment, but that doesn’t mean a creditor is ready to take drastic action or that your debt is about to default.
 Most creditors allow for a grace period, a brief window of time to make up missed payments and get your loan back into good standing before a fee or another penalty kicks in.

 Grace periods vary according to the type of debt you have, so it’s important to review details in the agreement you signed with your lender.
 It’s common to get a 30-day grace period, but for a mortgage, you’ll likely get 15 days before you’re charged a late fee, which might be 5% of your monthly payment amount.
 For a credit card, late fees may kick in soon after a payment is due, though some lenders may extend the grace period up to the date the next payment is due.
 After that, expect a $35 to $40 late fee and a new penalty APR that could go as high as 30%.